ARTS OUTWEST (CENTRAL WEST) REGIONAL SNAPSHOT 2017

 There are areas of significant Aboriginal population such as Peak Hill, Condobolin and Lake Cargelligo and Cowra.
 As an area of early inland white settlement there was a destruction of culture and knowledge which means that many people in the Aboriginal communities are working to re-establish their connection to culture.
 Aboriginal arts practice is extensive, and Arts OutWest’s full-time Aboriginal Arts Development Officer position is assisting this growth.
 A permanent gallery space for the region’s Aboriginal artwork opened in 2013 in a space with the National Parks and Wildlife Service in Hartley.

 There are limited opportunities for young people to pursue arts careers within the region, although the presence of Charles Sturt University does offer quality opportunities in theatre and media.
 Apart from this, it is generally accepted that many young people will need to leave the area in order to train and to develop their careers.
 On the other hand, there are a significant number of people who come to or return to the region at a later point in their lives, and it is vital that these people are given the support to operate successfully as creative practitioners living in a regional area.

 Education and Training

-CSU offers courses through the School of Communication and Creative Industries including theatre media.
-The recent TAFE cuts have meant that the offer of arts training has greatly reduced.
+Charles Sturt University (CSU) offers courses through the School of Communication and Creative Industries including theatre media.
+University of Western Sydney operates in Lithgow.
+TAFE cuts have meant that the offer of arts training has greatly reduced.
 Schools offer many opportunities in the arts, but many of the more remote parts of the region find it difficult to attract arts teachers.